 Ken Fox

 Kenneth (Ken) Fox teaches courses focusing on critical thinking, conflict and change management, negotiation theory and business law.
 Between 1996 and 2022, he served as Hamline University’s founding director of conflict studies.
-Since 2002, he has served as a Senior Fellow of the Mitchell | Hamline School of Law’s nationally ranked Dispute Resolution Institute, where he regularly teaches and participates in scholarly activities.
+In 2002, he was named a Senior Fellow of the Mitchell | Hamline School of Law’s nationally ranked Dispute Resolution Institute where he continues to regularly teach and participate in scholarly activities.
+In 2023, he was named one of four Hamline "University Professors."
+He currently serves as a faculty chair in the School of Business.

 Professor Fox received his BA in Rhetoric from the University of California and his JD (Cornelius Honor Society) from Northwestern School of Law at Lewis and Clark College.
 He also studied philosophy at the University of Liege, Belgium, as a Rotary undergraduate scholar.
 Professor Fox formerly practiced business and government law and also has a background in adult and experiential education.